andrevargas22/Dog_Breed_Classification/README.md

 ### Project Overview

 Welcome to my Udacity Machine Learning Engineer Nanodegree Capstone Project!
-This is a Convolutional Neural Network (CNN) project that, given an image of a dog, the algorithm identify an estimate of the canine’s breed.
+This is a PyTorch Convolutional Neural Network (CNN) project that, given an image of a dog, the algorithm identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ### Datasets